Cudjoe Lewis: Role as storyteller and historian

 In 1927 Lewis was interviewed by Zora Neale Hurston, then a graduate student in anthropology who became a folklorist.
-The next year she published an article, "Cudjoe's Own Story of the Last African Slaver" (1928).
-According to her biographer Robert E. Hemenway, this piece largely plagiarized Emma Roche's work, although Hurston added information about daily life in Lewis' home village of Banté.
+The next year she published an article, "Cudjoe's Own Story of the Last African Slaver" (1928), published in the Journal of Negro History.
+According to her biographer Robert E. Hemenway, this piece largely plagiarized Emma Roche's work, although Hurston added information about daily life in Lewis's home village of Banté.

 In 1928 Hurston returned with additional resources; she conducted more interviews with Kossula, took photographs, and recorded what was thought to be the only known film footage of an African who had been trafficked to the United States through the slave trade (though one other Clotilda survivor, who outlived him, has also been filmed briefly).
 Based on this material, she wrote a manuscript, Barracoon, which Hemenway described as "a highly dramatic, semifictionalized narrative intended for the popular reader."

 After this round of interviews, Hurston's literary patron, philanthropist Charlotte Osgood Mason, learned of Lewis and began to send him money for his support.
 Lewis was also interviewed by journalists for local and national publications.

 Hurston's book Barracoon: The Story of the Last "Black Cargo" was not published until 2018, in an annotated edition.